 The Nike Romaleos 4 are among the most expensive weightlifting shoes on this list, but there’s good reason for these to be our best overall pick.
-They’re made from high-quality materials like leather and textile instead of nylon.
+They’re made from high quality materials, like leather and textile instead of nylon.
 The extra padding around the collar helps improve comfort during long workouts.
-Nike designed these with the weightlifting athlete in mind, and there’s a good reason the best weightlifters in the world turn to these as their shoe of choice.
+Nike designed these with the weightlifting athlete in mind, and there’s a solid reason the best weightlifters in the world turn to these as their shoe of choice.

 Best Weightlifting Shoes for Squats

 Squats are one of the universal lifts that seem to be included in almost every sport and training program.
 Just as technique is important for getting the most out of your squats, having the proper footwear is a key to gains, as well.
 When looking for weightlifting shoes for squats, the name of the game is stability.
 The last thing you want when you step into a power rack is to feel off-balance, or have your feet and ankles wobbling.
 For weightlifting shoes that are basically made for squatting, you can’t beat these — that’s why we chose the Adidas Adipower IIIs as our best choice for weightlifting shoes for squats.